LezardSC/42-ft_linear_regression/Readme.md

 ## Introduction

-This repository contains a simple implementation of linear regression from scratch, using gradient descent and min-max normalization.
-The goal is to predict the price of a car based on its mileage.
+This repository contains a simple implementation of linear regression from scratch, using gradient descent and min–max normalization.
+The goal is to predict a target value *y* (e.g., car price) from a single feature *x* (e.g., mileage).

 ## How It Works: Conceptual Overview